Chorea in Huntington’s Disease (HD)

-Chorea in HD causes involuntary movements (brief, abrupt, irregular, and unpredictable).
+Chorea in Huntington’s disease (HD) causes involuntary movements (brief, abrupt, irregular, and unpredictable).
 The patient will often appear as fidgety.

-Tetrabenazine (e.g., XENAZINE®) is an FDA-approved drug used to treat the involuntary movements (chorea) of Huntington's disease.
+Tetrabenazine (e.g., Xenazine®) is an FDA-approved drug used to treat the involuntary movements (chorea) of Huntington's disease.
 Tetrabenazine does not treat other symptoms of Huntington's disease.
+Another drug, deutetrabenazine (Austedo®) is also FDA-approved for treatment of Huntington’s chorea.

 This content is not intended to substitute professional medical advice.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.